No Summer Sick Days: Beat the Summer Heat!

 4 Ways To Stay Cool This Summer

-See you later, winter jackets – summer is finally here!
+Summer is here and the temperatures are rising.
 Many of us have been anxiously waiting to read a good book by the pool or dip our toes into the warm sand.
 Our medical team at PhysicianOne Urgent Care is excited too!

 While the summer sun can certainly relax us, there are health risks involved if we don’t properly plan for the heat.
 Below are four “cool” and practical tips that will keep you and your loved ones safe and healthy all summer long.

 Hydration is your best bet for beating the heat this summer.
 One simple rule might help you avoid uncomfortable symptoms like fatigue or dizziness: “Don’t wait, hydrate!”
 If you wait until you feel thirsty, you are already on the road to dehydration.
 Stay ahead of it by drinking clear fluids consistently throughout the day.

 You may wonder how much water you actually need.
 Every person requires a different level of hydration.
 Factors like your age, activity level and more impact how much water you need in a certain day.

 If you’re like many members of our medical team, you probably love a refreshing iced coffee and other cold carbonated beverages, but remember that caffeine is a diuretic which means an excessive amount can affect how hydrated you are.
 We aren’t saying to skip it, but remember to offset the caffeine with clear fluids like water — or swap out that soda for a seltzer water!

 Hydration is not just about what you drink!
 Yummy snacks, like watermelon and cucumbers, are a great way to supplement your water intake as well.